devchat-ai/devchat-vscode/README.md

   Open-source, no waiting for opaque feature schedules.
 Access GPT-4 today and more models in the future.

-## What is Prompt-Centric Software Development (PSSD)?
+## What is Prompt-Centric Software Development (PCSD)?

 - The traditional code-centric paradigm is evolving.

 - Write prompts to create code.
-Transform prompts into all artifacts in software engineering.
+Transform prompts into all the artifacts in software engineering.

   <img width="600" alt="image" src="https://github.com/covespace/devchat/assets/592493/dd32e900-92fd-4fa4-8489-96ed17ab5e0e">